makerdao/xdomain/packages/teleport-integration-tests/README.md

 ### Instructions

-1. Set the name of the new ilk in `deployment/kovan/deploy-wormhole.ts` then run `npx hardhat run deployment/kovan/deploy-wormhole.ts` to deploy `dss-wormhole` and `optimism-dai-bridge` Wormhole contracts.
+1. Set the name of the new ilk in `deployment/kovan/deploy-teleport.ts` then run `npx hardhat run deployment/kovan/deploy-teleport.ts` to deploy `dss-teleport` and `optimism-dai-bridge` Teleport contracts.

-2. Set the address of the newly deployed `wormholeGateway` (L2WormholeGateway) in `contracts/deploy/kovan/L2KovanAddWormholeDomainSpell.sol` and deploy this L2 spell on optimistic-kovan.
+2. Set the address of the newly deployed `teleportGateway` (L2TeleportGateway) in `contracts/deploy/kovan/L2KovanAddTeleportDomainSpell.sol` and deploy this L2 spell on optimistic-kovan.

-3. Set the addresses of the newly deployed `wormholeJoin`, `router` (WormholeRouter), `oracleAuth` (WormholeOracleAuth), `constantFees` (TeleportConstantFees), `trustedRelay` (TrustedRelay), `slaveDomainGateway` (L1WormholeGateway) and `l2ConfigureDomainSpell` (L2RinkebyAddWormholeDomainSpell) in `contracts/deploy/kovan/L1KovanAddWormholeDomainSpell.sol` and deploy this L1 spell on kovan.
+3. Set the addresses of the newly deployed `teleportJoin`, `router` (TeleportRouter), `oracleAuth` (TeleportOracleAuth), `constantFees` (TeleportConstantFees), `trustedRelay` (TrustedRelay), `slaveDomainGateway` (L1TeleportGateway) and `l2ConfigureDomainSpell` (L2RinkebyAddTeleportDomainSpell) in `contracts/deploy/kovan/L1KovanAddTeleportDomainSpell.sol` and deploy this L1 spell on kovan.

-4. To test the L2 spell, copy the addresses of the newly deployed `l2Spell` and `l2WormholeGateway` into `deployment/kovan/test-l2-spell.ts`, spin up a local hardhark fork of optimistic-kovan and run `npx hardhat run deployment/kovan/test-l2-spell.ts --network localhost`
+4. To test the L2 spell, copy the addresses of the newly deployed `l2Spell` and `l2TeleportGateway` into `deployment/kovan/test-l2-spell.ts`, spin up a local hardhark fork of optimistic-kovan and run `npx hardhat run deployment/kovan/test-l2-spell.ts --network localhost`